RockSYSU/free-roaming/README.md

 # free-roaming
-Free roaming of 3D stratum models based on internal and external boundary identification
+This repository is the dataset from the paper entitled "Free roaming of 3D stratum models based on internal and external boundary identification".